Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators: Heuristic Notions of Uniform Precession

 \subsection{Classical versus quantum dynamics}

-Finally, we make some general remarks about dynamics in classical versus quantum theories and why we might expect, on general grounds, that the violation of uniform precession be small.
-The predictions of quantum theory are very different to the predictions of classical physics, and most of these differences trace back to the simple fact that quantum theory allows a much richer variety of initial states than does classical physics—for example, through Wigner functions that can be negative versus classical phase-space probabilities.
-This fact is responsible for some of the most striking quantum phenomena, such as Bell inequality violations.
+Finally, we make some general remarks about dynamics in classical versus quantum theories and why we might expect, on general grounds, that the violation of uniform precession is small.

+The predictions of quantum theory are very different to the predictions of classical physics and there are a number of reasons for this.
+Quantum theory allows a much richer variety of initial states than does classical physics—for example, through Wigner functions that can be negative versus classical phase–space probabilities.
+In general, there is also a wide variety of possible single-time measurements that can be made that contribute to quantum behaviour.
+For two-time sequential measurements, the non-commutativity of measurements also contributes.